 #Hashtag ho down

-So you’re online and tweeting what are all these #hashtags about?
+So you’re online and tweeting but what are all these #hashtags about?
 Should you be using them for your business social profiles?

 The #hashtag identifies topics or areas of interests and you should definitely be using them for your business as they’re an integral part of social media.
 The hashtag can help you to track what’s being said around your brand/topic as well as getting found online by people interested in the topic.